-Katy Darby's short stories have been read on BBC Radio, published in magazines including Slice, Mslexia and The London Magazine, and won prizes in several international fiction competitions.
-Her first novel, Victorian drama The Whores' Asylum was published by Penguin in 2012 (the paperback title is The Unpierced Heart).
+Katy Darby's short stories have been read on BBC Radio 4, published in magazines including Slice, Mslexia and The London Magazine, and won prizes in several international fiction competitions.
+Her first novel, Victorian drama The Whores' Asylum is published by Penguin (paperback title: The Unpierced Heart).
 She has a BA in English from Oxford University and an MA in Creative Writing from UEA, where she received the David Higham Award.
-From 2010-12 she edited short story magazine Litro, and she co-founded and currently runs the monthly live fiction event Liars' League, involving regular collaborations with Granta Magazine.

 What will I learn?

-- To identify markets and the requirements of publishers.
+- Identify markets and the requirements of publishers;

+London: Penguin.
 The Writers' and Artists' Yearbook (annual).
-London: A & C Black, or